Revision Info: Documentation for ARchi VR Version 3.1 - March 2023

 ---|---|---|---|

-Session Event | AR Session | Change of session state → at:start, at:stable, on:load, on:error, at:stop |
+Session Event | AR Session | Change of session state → on:start, on:stable, on:load, on:error, on:stop |

 in realtime |